UzairParkar/Flask-API-Initial/README.md

 6. __Flask-Excel-Reader__: This API allows me to process and send data from an excel and CSV file to the database.

 7. __Flask-Excel-CSV-Crud__: This API allows us to perform crud operations using the excel oe csv files. changes made in the excel files and csv files are detected when the api is hit and the data is changed

+8.  __Flask-Auth-Without-ORM__ : This Api serves as a foundation in creating login and login out systems, work on this file was done using MySQL database modules and session from flask.